lenafaure/regular-expressions-training/README.md

 /* split by a space or a comma */ var s7 = "Unicorns, and rainbows, and cupcakes";
 console.log(s7.split(/[,\s]+/)); // ["Unicorns", "and", "rainbows", "and", "cupcakes"]

+/* if I put capturing parentheses around the delimiter regex, those delimiters that the text are split up by are saved into the array */ var s8 = "Unicorns, and rainbows, and cupcakes";
+console.log(s8.split(/(\W+)/)); // ["Unicorns", "and", "rainbows", "and", "cupcakes"]
 ```

 #### replace()